 Impulsive choices might include things like:

-- Overindulging with foods and drinks (“compulsive eating”, some call it)
+- Overindulging with foods and drinks (“compulsive eating” or "binge eating")

 - Risky sexual behaviors